 Energy-efficiency pilot programs

-As part of our commitment to helping all of our customers save energy and reduce greenhouse gas emissions, we offer rebates on high-efficiency heating systems and appliances.
-But before recommending new technologies with rebates, our innovative technologies team conducts pilot programs to evaluate their energy-saving potential and customer acceptance.
+As a leading energy provider, we’re committed to helping all of our customers save energy and reduce greenhouse gas emissions, while supporting the province’s CleanBC Strategy.
+One way we do this is by offering customers rebates on high-efficiency heating systems and appliances.
+But before we can provide rebates on new technologies, our innovative technologies team conducts pilots to evaluate their energy-saving potential and customer acceptance.

 On-demand recirculation controls